xubingyue/avocadodb/Documentation/Books/AQL/Extending/Functions.md

 ```

 `AQL_WARNING()` is automatically available to the code of user-defined
 functions.
-The error code and message is retrieved via `@arangodb` module.
+The error code and message is retrieved via `@avocadodb` module.
 The *argument number mismatch* message has placeholders, which we can substitute
 using [format()](http://nodejs.org/api/util.html):